arainho/secure-git-workshop/README.md

 1. Enable dynamic analysis
 ```
 - Dynamic application security testing (DAST)
 - "Technologies designed to detect conditions indicative of a security vulnerability in an application in its running state."
-Gartner
+  (Gartner, 2022)
 ```

 2. Run OWASP ZAP